SteveSmith16384/ManicMinerMultiplayer/readme.txt

 Gameplay Video:

-If you have any comments or suggestions for this game, don't hesitate to get in contact!
+If you have any comments or suggestions for this game, please don't hesitate to get in contact!

 ## Instructions